(L) in 1957 as head basketball coach at Childress High School,

 Photo courtesy of Jerry Price

 Risenhoover's legacy lives on.
-In 1979, the Downtown Lions Club of Amarillo developed the Dick Risenhoover Award.
+In 1979, the Downtown Lions Club of Amarillo developed the Dick Risenhoover Award, which is administered by the Panhandle Sports Hall of Fame.
 It is presented annually to a West Texas-area athlete that receives national recognition or succeeds on the national level.
 Notable inductees include wrestlers Terry and Dory Funk of Umbarger in 1979, Rangers great and current Seattle Mariners manager Mike Hargrove of Perryton in 1983, and Philadelphia Eagles player Willie Thomas in 1993.
 Also, Dick was inducted into the Panhandle Sports Hall of Fame as a sports broadcasting member in 1973, and included with the Veteran's Memorial in Childress, TX, in 2004.
 And, as mentioned earlier in the story, Risenhoover's "Kids Inc. Sports Program" is a living legacy that has spawned similar youth programs across the US.

 Chris Risenhoover accepts the Texas Radio Hall of Fame's